Lorenz-127/Student-X/README.md

 - The images used for the gallery page were taken from this other open source site

 Congratulations on completing your Readme, you have made another big stride in the direction of being a developer!

+### Acknowledgements

+- My Peers in Code Institute's Slack channels for their feedback and support.

+### Honourable mentions

+- Dimitris for his moral and technical support [LinkedIn](https://www.linkedin.com/in/dimitrios-thlivitis/) [GitHub](https://github.com/Dimitris112)
+- Vernell for his valuable and patient advice on the right way to solve the problem [LinkedIn](https://www.linkedin.com/in/vernellclark/) [GitHub](https://github.com/VCGithubCode)

 ## Other General Project Advice